Feed (Facebook): Algorithms

-Facebook's proprietary algorithms compare the merits of about 2,000 potential posts every time the app is opened, using a complex system based on providing a meaningful experience, over that of clicks, reactions, or reading time.
+Facebook's proprietary recommendation algorithms compare the merits of about 2,000 potential posts every time the app is opened, using a complex system based on providing a meaningful experience, over that of clicks, reactions, or reading time.
 The Feed has been described as a filter bubble, showing users personalized results about information deemed interesting to them, in contrary to showing all information, even information that they disagree with.
 Subsequently, the functionality of the Feed has been debated as to whether or not it is an echo-chamber.

 Facebook has been researching this situation since 2010, and initially used an algorithm known as EdgeRank.
 By late 2013, clickbait articles had become significantly prevalent, leading Facebook's chief product officer Chris Cox's team to hire survey panels to assess how Feed was working.
 As a result, Facebook began adding ever-increasing numbers of data points to its algorithm to significantly reduce clickbait.

 Effect on opinion

 A 2015 study published in Science concluded that Facebook's algorithms had a minimal effect on the news feed's diversity, though the study prompted academic criticism.
-The Facebook platform is being closely studied as a result of events such as the Cambridge Analytica Scandal to further understand the effect of algorithms on the formulation of public opinion.

 Researchers at the MIT Media Lab Center for Civic Media produced an application called Gobo which allows users to see the results of adjusting the algorithm.